Chart Color Schemes

 Age

-Ballarat East - Warrenheip's median age exceeds the national pattern
+Ballarat East - Warrenheip's population is slightly older than the national pattern